apocas/prometheus-canvas/README.md

 Realtime turnkey canvas status page for [Prometheus](https://prometheus.io)

-Each server will be represented by a dot.
+* Each server is represented by a dot.
 Green, yellow or red depending on the server's health thresholds.
+* Dots close to each other will connect.
+* Collision avoidance is random'ish.

 ## Demo